HTTP API authorization

 In some scenarios, your SDK clients are short-lived.
 For example, a script triggered by a cron job which creates a client every time the job runs, or a function in a serverless Function-as-a-Service environment.

-We recommend the following approaches when working with short-lived client applications to reduce the number of tokens requested.
+We recommend the following approaches when working with short-lived client applications to reduce the number of requested tokens.

-One approach is to store a token in the filesystem, a cache, or the application's configuration.
+One approach is to store a token either in the filesystem, a cache, or the application's configuration.
 You can then refresh the token at a regular interval.
 In this approach, all instances of your application use the same token.
-In most of the SDKs, an existing token can be passed to the client.
-For example, in the following SDKs:

 In a serverless FaaS environment, you should be able to use the global execution context to store your client across warm invocations (when the FaaS re-uses a function instance and it is not subject to a cold-start).
 Here is an example for an AWS Lambda function that uses the execution context.